-In Germany, the percentage of repeat station locations characterised by an opposite sign for short and long wavelength anomalies is about the same as in southern Africa.
-Due to the usually smaller amplitude of the anomalies in this region the absolute difference lies in is on the order of 10 nT with

-295 maxima hardly larger than 100 nT (supplemental Tables S7 and S8).
-The comparison of short and long wavelength anomalies (Fig. 5) in this region, however, shows some clearer differences.
-A belt of positive total and vertical magnetic field anomalies stretching south-west to north-east through the southern part of Germany is not reflected in the long wavelength map.
-Many anomaly features in the F, Z and Y components in the central and northern part of Germany are striking SSW to

-- 300 NNE in the short wavelength maps, but appear oriented more SSE to NNW in the long wavelength representation.
+In Germany, the percentage of repeat station locations characterized by an opposite sign for short- and longwavelength anomalies is about the same as in southern Africa.
+Due to the usually smaller amplitude of the anomalies in this region, the absolute difference is on the order of 10 nT with maxima hardly larger than 100 nT (supplemental Tables S7 and S8).
+The comparison of short- and longwavelength anomalies (Fig. 5) in this region, however, shows some clearer differences.
+A belt of positive total and vertical magnetic field anomalies stretching south-west to northeast through the southern part of Germany is not reflected in the long-wavelength map.
+Many anomaly features in the F, Z, and Y components in the central and northern part of Germany are striking SSW to NNE in the short-wavelength maps, but appear oriented more SSE to NNW in the longwavelength representation.
 Less concordance between shallower and deeper structures appears to exist here than in the southern African region.
-However, it is also possible that the global model does not resolve these structures correctly, as these wavelengths are ambitious tobe obtained from satellite data and are not contained in aeromagnetic survey data.
-An overall dichotomy in the X component of the both - 305 the short and long wavelengths anomalies, with mostly positive values in the north and negative ones in the south, is observed in both the short and long wavelengthshard to interpret.
+However, it is also possible that the global model does not resolve these structures correctly, as it is ambitious to obtain these wavelengths from satellite data, and they are not contained in aeromagnetic survey data.
+An overall dichotomy in the X component of both the short- and long-wavelength anomalies, with mostly positive values in the north and negative ones in the south, is hard to interpret.